 Electronic legal deposit

 Something that you might come across when trying to access ebooks on iDiscover is the term 'Electronic legal deposit' (see image below).
-Electronic legal deposit (also known as e-deposit or eLD) refers to UK published electronic material which is deposited to legal deposit libraries (the University Library is one of these legal deposit libraries).
+Electronic legal deposit (also known as e-deposit or eLD) refers to the UK published electronic material which is deposited to legal deposit libraries (the University Library is one of these legal deposit libraries).

 - you can only access the ebook by using a particular computer in the University Library or certain Faculty or Departmental Libraries, often described as 'affiliated libraries'